Grigory Zinoviev: The Moscow trials (1935–1936)

+pleas for mercy with obscenities".
+And Stalin was told Zinoviev's last words were "Hear, O Israel ..."
+Pauker would himself later perish in the purges.

 The execution of Zinoviev, Kamenev and their associates was a sensational news event in the USSR and around the world, paving the way for the mass arrests and executions of the Great Purge of 1937–1938.
 In 1988, during perestroika, Zinoviev and his co-defendants were formally rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union.

 "Zinoviev Letter"

 Zinoviev was the alleged author of the "Zinoviev Letter" which caused a sensation in the United Kingdom when published on 25 October 1924, four days before a general election.
 The letter called on British Communists to prepare for revolution.
 This document is now generally accepted to have been a fabrication, validating the declaration that Zinoviev made in a letter dated 27 October 1924:

-"The letter of 15th September, 1924, which has been attributed to me, is from the first to the last word, a forgery.
-Let us take the heading.
-The organisation of which I am the president never describes itself officially as the Executive Committee of the Third Communist International; the official name is Executive Committee of the Communist International.
-Equally incorrect is the signature, The Chairman of the Presidium.
-The forger has shown himself to be very stupid in his choice of the date.
-On the 15th of September, 1924, I was taking a holiday in Kislovodsk, and, therefore, could not have signed any official letter....

-It is not difficult to understand why some of the leaders of the Liberal-Conservative bloc had recourse to such methods as the forging of documents.
-Apparently they seriously thought they would be able, at the last minute before the elections, to create confusion in the ranks of those electors who sincerely sympathise with the Treaty between England and the Soviet Union.
-It is much more difficult to understand why the English Foreign Office, which is still under the control of the Prime Minister, MacDonald, did not refrain from making use of such a white-guardist forgery."